soniah/blog/content/posts/2012-03-06-backup-multiple-mysql-databases-into-separate-files-windows.md

 <!--more-->

-I get a lot of questions about how to do the same on Windows; here&#8217;s a script submitted by one of my readers:
+I get a lot of questions about how to do the same on Windows; here's a script submitted by one of my readers:

 <pre>:: MySQl DB user
 set dbuser=xxxx